mworion/MountWizzard4/docs/source/explain/windows.rst

 through the content and clear the window.
 All messages are logged in the logfile for later analyse if needed.
 The window is sizable in height.

-There is a video on youtube with some explanations: https://youtu.be/6jiCOqKgzZY
+.. hint:: See also on youtube:  https://youtu.be/6jiCOqKgzZY

 Measure Window
 --------------